Russ Gibb

 Bio from Wikipedia, 1/4/2012

-“Uncle” Russ Gibb (born 1931) is a former concert promoter and media personality from Dearborn, Michigan, probably most famous for his role in the Paul is Dead phenomenon, a story he broke as a DJ on WKNR-FM.
+“Uncle” Russ Gibb (1931-2019) was a concert promoter and media personality from Dearborn, Michigan, probably most famous for his role in the Paul is Dead phenomenon, a story he broke as a DJ on WKNR-FM.

 After a visit to the Fillmore and a talk with promoter Bill Graham, he operated Detroit’s Grande Ballroom and was a major player in the late 60’s / early 70’s Motor City music scene.
 He was instrumental in giving the MC5, Ted Nugent, and Iggy Pop their start.
 The Grande Ballroom also was where The Who played their rock opera, “Tommy,” for the first time in the United States.